km322/MMW-12/Lecture-Notes/Week 3 Notes.md

 - Core Similarities:
   - State revenues streams:
     - Olive oil industry and imperial estates
-    - State control (by not monopoly) od mines
+    - State control (by not monopoly) of mines
   - Price controls:
     - Securing the grain supply for Rome
   - International trade: